Seattle Mariners Rumors: GM Jerry Dipoto Confirms Pursuit Of Shohei Ohtani

 — Greg Johns (@GregJohnsMLB) November 23, 2017

 Something that Jerry Dipoto said during his first podcast of the season was also quite interesting, as he noted that the Mariners would be willing to have Nelson Cruz in the outfield more often in order to allow Shohei Ohtani to be the designated hitter on days he isn’t pitching.
-That could be a very intriguingscenario for the team and certainly give fans an incentive to go to games to see Ohtani, even when he isn’t on the mound.
+That could be a very intriguing scenario for the team and certainly give fans an incentive to go to games to see Ohtani, even when he isn’t on the mound.
 These latest Seattle Mariners rumors certainly prove the team is still looking to improve and the situation will continue to develop over the next few days and weeks.

 [Featured Image by Masterpress/Getty Images]